Summary

 Classical Approaches: Where It All Started

 Before deep learning, time-series anomaly detection relied on statistical methods that remain relevant and surprisingly competitive for many use cases.
-Understanding these foundations is essential — they serve as baselines, they’re interpretable, and they run efficiently without GPU infrastructure.
+Understanding these foundations is essential: they serve as baselines, they are interpretable, and they run efficiently without GPU infrastructure.

 Statistical and Decomposition Methods

-STL Decomposition + Residual Thresholding: Seasonal-Trend decomposition using LOESS (STL) separates a time series into trend, seasonal, and residual components.
-Anomalies are identified by flagging residuals that exceed a threshold (typically 3 standard deviations).
-This method is simple, interpretable, and handles seasonality well — making it excellent for business metrics like daily active users or hourly revenue.
+STL Decomposition with Residual Thresholding.
+Seasonal-Trend decomposition using LOESS (STL) separates a time series into trend, seasonal, and residual components.
+Anomalies are identified by flagging residuals that exceed a threshold (typically three standard deviations).
+The method is simple, interpretable, and handles seasonality well, which makes it well suited to business metrics such as daily active users or hourly revenue.

-ARIMA-based Detection: AutoRegressive Integrated Moving Average models forecast the next value based on historical patterns.
+ARIMA-based Detection.
+AutoRegressive Integrated Moving Average models forecast the next value based on historical patterns.
 Observations that deviate significantly from the forecast are flagged.
-ARIMA works well for stationary series with clear autoregressive structure but struggles with complex multi-seasonal patterns or non-linear dynamics.
+ARIMA performs well for stationary series with clear autoregressive structure but struggles with complex multi-seasonal patterns or nonlinear dynamics.

-Exponential Smoothing State Space Models (ETS): Similar in spirit to ARIMA but using exponential weighting of past observations.
-The Holt-Winters variant handles both trend and seasonality and remains a workhorse in production monitoring systems.
+Exponential Smoothing State Space Models (ETS).
+Similar in spirit to ARIMA but using exponential weighting of past observations.
+The Holt-Winters variant handles both trend and seasonality and remains a standard tool in production monitoring systems.

 Isolation Forest and Tree-Based Methods

-Isolation Forest (Liu et al., 2008) takes a brilliantly different approach: instead of building a model of normal behavior and looking for deviations, it directly identifies anomalies by measuring how easy they are to isolate.
+Isolation Forest (Liu et al., 2008) takes a distinctly different approach.
+Instead of building a model of normal behaviour and looking for deviations, it directly identifies anomalies by measuring how easy they are to isolate.
 Anomalous points, being different from the majority, require fewer random partitions to separate from the rest of the data.
 Isolation Forest is fast, scales well to high-dimensional data, and handles multivariate anomaly detection naturally.

 from sklearn.ensemble import IsolationForest